Later life financial planning: everything you need to know

 Lasting Power of Attorney

-It is highly advisable to set up Lasting Power of Attorney (LPA) while you are still fit and healthy.
+It is highly advisable to set up a Lasting Power of Attorney (LPA) while you are still fit and healthy.
 Should you become unable to manage your financial affairs yourself, LPA will allow another trusted person (e.g. your spouse) to do so on your behalf.

 It is important to realise that your spouse or other family will not have automatic access to your finances should you become incapacitated, if no LPA exists.